LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 ||Compatibility||

-If you have a mod that changes map layout, you may be interested in the Skippable config setting.
+If you have a mod that changes map layouts, use the Skippable Config setting.
 It will allow you to skip the event if you or an NPC gets stuck.

 The discussion after the Shane lesson includes dialog for <a href="https://www.nexusmods.com/stardewvalley/mods/9999">Sterling from Always Raining in the Valley (ARV)</a>, if you have ARV installed.

 If you're using Event Lookup, events are listed even if they're not actually going to happen that day, because of the random token.
 There Can Be Only One ITAV event on the same day, regardless of what Event Lookup says.

+Writing the vanilla version of this has been a huge undertaking as it is, so I will not add kids from other mods or add lessons led by custom NPCs.
+If custom NPC mod authors want to add lessons for their NPCs in a similar format, they're welcome to do so in their own mod!

 A note on Stardew Valley Expanded (SVE): I don’t use it and never will, so I will not add compatibility for it.
 Use ITAV and SVE together at your own risk.